Walter Cronkite: Kennedy's assassination

 After several minutes, the coverage came back to the CBS newsroom where Cronkite reported that the President had been given blood transfusions and two priests had been called into the room.
 He also played an audio report from KRLD that someone had been arrested in the assassination attempt at the Texas School Book Depository.
 Back in Dallas Barker announced another report of the death of the President, mentioning that it came from a reliable source.
 Before the network left KRLD's feed for good, Barker first announced, then retracted, a confirmation of Kennedy's death.

 CBS cut back to Cronkite reporting that one of the priests had administered last rites to the president.
-In the next few minutes, several more bulletins reporting that Kennedy had died were given to Cronkite, including one from CBS's own correspondent Dan Rather that had been reported as confirmation of Kennedy's demise by CBS Radio.
-As these bulletins came into the newsroom, it was becoming clearer that Kennedy had in fact lost his life.
+In the next few minutes, several more bulletins reporting that Kennedy had died were given to Cronkite, including one from CBS's own correspondent Dan Rather that had been reported as confirmation of Kennedy's death by CBS Radio.
+As these bulletins came into the newsroom, it was becoming clearer that Kennedy had in fact died.
 Cronkite, however, stressed that these bulletins were simply reports and not any official confirmation of the President's condition; some of his colleagues recounted in 2013 that his early career as a wire service reporter taught him to wait for official word before reporting a story.
 Still, as more word came in, Cronkite seemed to be resigned to the fact that it was only a matter of time before the assassination was confirmed.
 He appeared to concede this when, several minutes after he received the Rather report, he received word that the two priests who gave the last rites to Kennedy told reporters on the scene that he was dead.
 Cronkite said that report "seems to be as close to official as we can get", but would not declare it as such.
 Nor did he do so with a report from Washington, DC that came moments later, which said that government sources were now reporting the President was dead (this information was passed on to ABC as well, which took it as official confirmation and reported it as such; NBC did not report this information at all and chose instead to rely on reports from Charles Murphy and Robert MacNeil to confirm their suspicions).